Logo Bayernportal

 • Handling permit of the waste producer

-Delivery of the radioactive waste must be applied for in writing by the deliverer to the Bavarian state collection point using the application and consignment bill and the form for the material description of the waste.
-Both forms must be completed, signed and sent to the Landessammelstelle Bayern as originals for each waste container.
+Delivery of the radioactive waste must be applied for in writing by the deliverer to the Bavarian State Collection Agency using the application and consignment bill and the form for the material description of the waste.
+Both forms must be sent to the Landessammelstelle Bayern for each waste container, fully completed and signed.

 On the basis of these documents, the Landessammelstelle Bayern checks whether the conditions for accepting the radioactive waste have been met and informs the deliverer of the delivery or collection date and details of the delivery.